aws-amplify/docs/js/graphql.md

 ### @model

 Object types that are annotated with `@model` are top-level entities in the generated API.
-Objects annotated with `@model` are stored in DynamoDB and are capable of being protected via `@auth`, related to other objects via `@connection`, and streamed into Elasticsearch via `@searchable`.
+Objects annotated with `@model` are stored in Amazon DynamoDB and are capable of being protected via `@auth`, related to other objects via `@connection`, and streamed into Amazon Elasticsearch via `@searchable`.
+You may also apply the `@versioned` directive to instantly add versioning and conflict detection to a model type.

 #### Definition

+The following SDL defines the `@model` directive that allows you to easily define top level object types in your API that are backed by Amazon DynamoDB.

 ```
 directive @model(